philtebi10/gd_processor/README.md

 4. SSM for saving secrets and pulling into terraform

 ### **Future Enhancements**
-1. Automating the creation of IAM role and VPCs
+1. Automating the creation of VPCs/networking infra, media endpoint